• Skip to main content

 Instructions

-1. Melt butter in a small saucepan at low heat.
-Crumble bread into breadcrumbs or use a food processor (this is the one I have).
+1. Melt unsalted butter in a small saucepan at low heat.
+Crumble bread into breadcrumbs or use a food processor (this is the one I have).ย

-2. Mix all dry ingredients together in a large mixing bowl.
-Thoroughly mix in onion, garlic, celery.
-Add melted butter and mix to completely distribute butter throughout.
+2. Mix all dry ingredients together in a large bowl.
+Thoroughly stir in onion, garlic, celery.
+Pour in melted butter and blend to completely distribute butter throughout.

 3. You may use this mixture either as stuffing (inside the turkey) or as dressing (in a pan cooked separately).